Please note that this post contains affiliate links. Clicking through and purchasing helps me in a small financial way, thank you!

 2. Size Them Up!

 Measure your child’s height so you can know ahead of time which rides have height restrictions.
 You don’t want to promise a ride on Radiator Springs Racers in Cars Land and then find out that he’s too short!
+Click through for more details on rides that have height restrictions.

 3. Which Rides Are “Must-Do”